 - Developing a performance or collaborative publication.

 Each faculty member will be awarded $2500 in professional expenses.
-Each Teaching Lab will also be awarded $5000 in lab fees to support materials, production, travel and other expenses associated with student participation in the lab project.
-Teaching Labs are funded initially for one year but should be envisaged as a sustainable program that could potentially result in multi-year investigations about important topics in the humanities.
+Each Humanities Lab will also be awarded $5000 in lab fees to support materials, production, travel and other expenses associated with student participation in the lab project.
+Humanities Labs are funded initially for one year but should be envisaged as a sustainable program that could potentially result in multi-year investigations about important topics in the humanities.

 Interested faculty are strongly encouraged to meet with the Humanities Center’s Associate Director (Pepper Stetler) to discuss their ideas for the program.
 Applications should be no more than two single-spaced pages and should also include faculty applicants’ CVs.